microsoft/fast/README.md

 This principle of being unopinionated manifests in several important ways including:

 * A flat component architecture that lets you compose what you need without struggling with rigid patterns and complex objects.
-* Separating base components and style that supports multiple frameworks without re-writing or duplicating styles.
-This separation also lets you build your own styles, with your styling technology of choice, without having to re-build or duplicate the base components.
+* Separating base components from styles and design systems to support multiple implementations without re-writing or duplicating styles.
+Use the design system to customize existing styled components, or build your own styles, with your design system, without having to re-build or duplicate the base components.
 * Framework agnostic tooling that lets you use our development tools with any view framework.
 * The ability to replace almost any FAST-DNA package with your package of choice.
-Get started with our animation or layout package and add more as you need them.
+Get started with our animation package and add more as you need them.
 Alternatively, use our suite of packages to build your next project from the ground up; it's your call.

 ### UI development and style guide tools

 When developing components and views, excellent development tooling can make all the difference.
 FAST-DNA offers development and style guide tools that work with FAST components, components from other frameworks, or your components.

-Try out component properties with an auto-generated props UI, get a live preview of the code based on any property’s configuration, preview localization (RTL/LTR) and themes, and preview component compositing with a transparency grid.
+Try out component properties with an auto-generated property UI, get a live preview of the code based on any property’s configuration, preview localization (RTL/LTR) and themes, and preview component compositing with a transparency grid.

 Also, we built FAST development tools from re-usable packages so, if you have special needs, you can build your tools from the same shared libraries.